-Family Dollar National Discount Stores cater to low-income families trying to save on everything from groceries to clothing and home furnishings.
+Family Dollar National Discount Stores caters to low-income families trying to save on everything from groceries to clothing and home furnishings.
 Therefore, most of the shelves are filled with American brands worth from $1 to $10.
 Another budget retailer, Dollar Tree, owns the retail chain.
 He moved the Family Dollar headquarters to Virginia and created new department store formats to find a better business model.

 The Family Dollar retail chain was born thanks to the efforts of Leon Levine, who was inspired by the concept of “everything for the dollar” stores.
 In 1959, he opened the first outlet and named it after the target audience in honor of financially disadvantaged families.
 He made the right choice of demographic group: it was not long before sales revenue allowed him to create several more department stores.
 At the same time, the price threshold was raised because Leon understood that it was not profitable to offer everything for 1-2 dollars.